Do you know how battles are won?

 If you skip revisions, then there are no productivity tricks that can help you.

 Remember the time when you had to submit 2000 long words article and you did not start it until the last moment?
+Or when your mom asked you to clean the room and you didn’t clean it until she was at the doorsteps?

 Either way, this mostly leads to panic, stress, and poor results which reduces our self-esteem in long term and tempts us to quit.